devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step2.md

 As explained in REST document, With JAX-RS it is important to make sure that each service method is annotated with the proper HTTP annotation(@GET, @POST, etc).
 Let&#39;s create devon4j server.
+You have to modify BaseWebSecurityConfig file to allow application for basic authentication.
-* In below example you have to create VisitormanagementRestService and it&#39;s implementation i.e. VisitormanagementRestServiceImpl using JAX-RS standard.
+In below example you will create VisitormanagementRestService and it&#39;s implementation i.e. VisitormanagementRestServiceImpl using JAX-RS standard.

 ## Setting up your Java project